 The borrower is also required to receive consumer information from HUD-approved counseling sources prior to obtaining the loan.
-Contact the Housing Counseling Clearinghouse at 1-800-569-4287 to obtain the name and telephone number of a HUD-approved counseling agency and a list of FHA approved lenders within your area.
-The counselor must explain the loan’s costs, financial implications, and alternatives.
+Contact the Housing Counseling Clearinghouse at 1-800-569-4287 to obtain the name and telephone number of a HUD-approved counseling agency and a list of FHA approved lenders within your area, or use this search engine provided by HUD: HECM Counseling Agencies.
+The counselor must explain the loan's costs, financial implications, and alternatives.
 For example, counselors should tell you about government or nonprofit programs for which you may qualify, and any single-purpose or proprietary reverse mortgages available in your area.

-The home must be a single family dwelling or a 2-to-4 unit property that the borrower owns and occupies.
-Townhouses, detached homes, units in condominiums and some manufactured homes are eligible.
-Condominiums must be FHA-approved.
-It is possible for individual condominiums units to qualify under the Spot Loan program.
+The property requirements are that the home be a single family dwelling or a 2-to-4 unit property that the borrower owns and occupies.
+Townhouses, detached homes, units in FHA-approved condominiums and FHA-approved manufactured homes are also eligible.

 There are 5 options for receiving payments from a reverse mortgage: